 Broadcast Period: 02 June 2017 – 22 July 2017

-The Best Hit is the only drama this year that does not have anything grand or quaint going on.
+Hit the Top is the only drama this year that does not have anything grand or quaint going on.
 But I watched it with all my heart every weekend. *chuckles

 Upbeat, Feel Good and Retrospective Storytelling

-The Best Hit is announced as a hybrid of variety show and drama but I think it is still more of a drama with a lot of comedy in it.
+Announced as a hybrid of variety show and drama, but I think it is still more of a drama with a lot of comedy in it.

 Hearthrob Male Cast